 - 1. The energy sector should be coordinated by a single central body for policy and regulatory related matters to include power, coal, oil, gas, renewable and other forms of energy.
 This is particularly necessary to have a holistic approach; eliminate pricing distortions and encouraging indigenous research, development and sustainable exploitation of resources. - 2.
 The hydrocarbon business is a high investment, high risk business with long gestation periods.
 Therefore, the fiscal stability and taxation structure should be progressive and long-term. - 3.
-Far reaching reform like the Goods & Services Tax (GST), must include the hydrocarbon sector as a principal element in implementation. - Under the proposed GST Constitutional Amendment Bill, petroleum and petroleum products are excluded from levy of GST for the time being unless and otherwise recommended by the GST council.
+Far reaching reform like the Goods & Services Tax (GST), must include the hydrocarbon sector as a principal element in implementation.

+Under the proposed GST Constitutional Amendment Bill, petroleum and petroleum products are excluded from levy of GST for the time being unless and otherwise recommended by the GST council.
 Under the proposed regime, GST would be applicable on most of the inputs goods and services for oil and gas companies, while the end-products (petroleum products and natural gas) would continue to be levied under CST/ VAT regime, and hence the sector would end up with a hybrid regime.
-This is likely to result in breakage in credit line between the input and output taxes of oil & gas companies resulting in cost increase either for oil and gas companies or the end consumers of petroleum and petroleum products. - 4.
+This is likely to result in breakage in credit line between the input and output taxes of oil & gas companies resulting in cost increase either for oil and gas companies or the end consumers of petroleum and petroleum products.

+- 4. Fiscal stability should be ensured, not only in thought but in act and deed, and the sanctity of contracts maintained.
+The hydrocarbon business is a high investment high risk business with long gestation periods.
+The fiscal stability and taxation issues should, therefore, not be for the short or medium term but for the long-term.
+The tax structure should not only be efficient but progressive. - 5.
+To carry forward the 'Make in India' campaign India should set-up a Petroleum Economic Zone to encourage and facilitate a service provider's hub.
+The major service providers should be incentivized to set-up facilities which would encourage modern technology development and transfer. - 6.
 In view of the fact that the hydrocarbon sector touches the lives of the common man at almost every step.
-The sector needs to be prioritized for special treatment in terms of the following: - i.
-The primary objective should be to accelerate exploration, bring discoveries to early production and maximize recovery from mature fields.
+The sector needs to be prioritized for special treatment in terms of the following:

+- i.
+The primary objective should be to accelerate exploration with an objective to find new oil & gas resources, bring existing discoveries to early production and maximize recovery from mature fields.
 The national and global companies should be incentivized to hasten the investment in the E&P value chain.
 The policy should ensure returns in revenue to government only after reasonable return on investment is available to the investors.
 The investment should be viewed from the angle of energy security of the country. - ii.
 Infrastructure status, with incumbent tax benefits should be accorded to all sectors in the hydrocarbon value chain i.e. exploration & production, refining & marketing, pipelines, natural gas market development, storage and port development. - iii.
 For various oil and gas projects, issues of land acquisition and environment clearance are currently a behemoth task.
-This needs to be suitably addressed.
+This needs to be suitably addressed. - 7.
+Petroleum industry deals with specialized products as such specialized skills are necessary for the sector.
+Development of skills for this sector should be a major policy thrust area for the Government.
+Development of skills along with technologies is essential to make the sector world class in terms of efficiency and service delivery.